 © 2014 by Theo Schmidt; all rights reserved; content may not be copied, rewritten, or republished without written permission.

-If weve learned anything from the winter weather in 2013 and 2014 it is that unexpected storms can happen in any place, at any time.
+If weve learned anything from the winter weather in recent years it is that unexpected storms can happen in any place, at any time.
 It is important to make sure that in these situations you, your family, and your home are all prepared to handle the freezing conditions.

 Taking Precautions against Frozen Plumbing

 Ideally youll want to prevent your home from falling victim to frozen pipes in the first place.
 The phrase frozen pipe can be deceiving because it is not the pipe itself that is frozen, but the water inside it.

 When the water freezes it expands, cracking the pipe and allowing water to burst through (once the thaw happens, of course).
 To prevent freezing in outdoor pipes, always remove garden hoses before winter begins.

 If possible, shut off the valve for water to these pipes.
 Failing to do so leaves water in the pipes that can easily freeze once temperatures drop.
 One way or the other, put a Styrofoam bib over all outdoor faucets.

 For indoor pipes, the main concern comes when you leave your home for an extended period of time and water isnt periodically running through the pipes.
 If you are leaving your home for more than a day or two, keep the temperature to around 60 degrees Fahrenheit to prevent freezing.